 2.1 Pilot preparation The most valuable thing you can do to meet the requirements of a task is to carefully prepare for the intended flight.
-Lack of preparation may seriously delay or even cancel your planned flight, may result in the missing or faulty evidence that accounts for most rejected claims, and demonstrates a less than professional attitude towards your flying.
-Your preparation of impeccable evidence requires some care and time.
-Time is always in short supply on the morning of the big flight, so anticipate the day and plan for it during the off-season - this will go a long way towards your success.
+Lack of preparation may seriously delay your planned flight, may result in the missing or faulty evidence that accounts for most rejected claims, and demonstrates a less than professional attitude towards your flying.
+Your preparation of impeccable evidence requires some care and time, so anticipate the day and plan for it during the off-season - this will go a long way towards your success.
+Equally important, are you yourself physically and mentally ready for a flight that may last all day?

 - a.
 Study the current Sporting Code to understand the requirements for the task (the Chapter 1 task table is particularly useful), and discuss your planned flight with an OO.
-On-Line-Contest rules do not apply.
-For example, a flight in which the OLC scores one of its legs as being over 50 km doesn't necessarily qualify as a Silver distance flight. - b.
+The On-Line-Contest rules do not apply.
+For example, a flight in which the OLC scores one of its legs as being over 50 km doesn't necessarily qualify for a Silver distance. - b.
 Be completely familiar with your flight recorder and the loading of the declaration and task data.
-Practice with the recorder on local flights before trusting yourself to use it correctly for a badge flight. - c.
+Practice with the recorder on local flights before trusting yourself to use it correctly for a badge flight.
+Let the OO review your flight declaration for possible error. - c.
 Have only the current badge, record, and other flight forms on hand. - d.
-Keep your the task-planning documents in a separate folder, keep it handy, and review your plans regularly.
+Keep your task-planning documents in a separate folder, keep it handy, and review your plans regularly.
 Plan several tasks for different meteorological conditions and have them loaded in your FR or available on your computer.
-Use a task checklist such as the one in Appendix 7, and refer to the Appendix 2 documentation checklist.
+Make and use a checklist.

-2.2 The Silver duration flight There is now no loss of height limit.
-A duration flight may be unplanned, with no FR/PR on board - if so, make sure that an OO is made aware of this so that the flight can be continually monitored.
+2.2 The Silver/Gold duration flight (SC3-4.3.2) A duration flight may have been unplanned and have no FR/PR on board.
+If so, the OO must be present so that the flight can be monitored.
 The big problems associated with the Silver duration flight are:

 - a.
 Boredom Boredom causes loss of concentration and thermalling skills.
 Set a series of "mini-tasks" for yourself: an efficient climb, using every bit of some weak lift, a series of 10 km goal flights, etc. - b.
 Reluctance to fly away from the field You cannot stay up if you don't go to the lift.
 Fly 10 km from the field your glider can go that far.
 Get high and stay high. - c.
 A full bladder or dehydration This is NOT a choice; do not allow yourself to become dehydrated to avoid the distraction of a full bladder.
 If you feel thirsty, you have waited too long to drink and are already dehydrated.
 Drink an excess of fluid first thing in the morning then empty your bladder shortly before take-off.
-Being fully hydrating before flight will delay the need for fluids.
-Carry sufficient water for the temperature conditions and have and use a workable method of urine disposal.
+Being fully hydrating before flight will delay the need for fluids; the water you carry on the flight is there to maintain the hydration level you had at launch.
+Carry sufficient water for the temperature conditions and use a workable method of urine disposal.